American Express Serve Prepaid Card Review

 You can get a personalized card by registering your account at Serve.com.

-Loading Money to Your American Express Serve Card
+How to Load an American Express Serve Card

 You can add up to $100,000 a year to your American Express Serve account using:

 Direct deposit is the easiest way to get paid if your employer offers this service.